 - follow a recipe

-- understand the health benefits of specific foods, nutrients, and additives
+- understand the health benefits and potential dangers of specific foods, nutrients, and additives

 - evaluate the contents in recipes and the ingredients listed on food packages

 - discover healthier ways to make their favourite foods while maintaining a food’s appealing taste